 mark@markspencer.studio

-My process
+process

-From Digital Direction to Direct execution My process is built on the pursuit of efficiency.
+From Digital Direction to Direct execution.
+My process is built on the pursuit of efficiency.
 I believe the time spent at the easel should be focused entirely on the decisive application of paint to the panel.
 To achieve this, I utilize a rigorous pre-production phase to architect my vision before the first brushstroke is ever made.

 I develop my references through a hybrid of modern and traditional tools—including digital drawing, photo apps, and AI generative tools—to explore lighting, mood, and composition.
 Having spent years mastering the fundamentals of traditional sketching, I now use these advanced tools to "direct" my compositions.
 I can take an initial sketch or an old color study and use these tools to stress-test the concept.
 From there, I meticulously modify and re-render every element using digital apps until I have a complete, technical roadmap.
 The time spent making a quality reference is immeasurable.
 It is non-negotiable and pays dividends.

 I embrace modern technology as a digital drafting table.
 There is truly "nothing new under the sun," and art history is a record of artists leveraging every available technology to expand their vision.
-I choose what to keep and what to fix.
-The AI provides the suggestion; I provide the choice.

-My living- studio
+My living- studio #2

-My Materials
+My Supports

-A 9mm panel in process.
+9mm panels in process.

 Triple-Sealed: Every panel is sanded and triple-sealed on all six faces using GAC100 acrylic sealer and synthetic white shellac primer to prevent moisture penetration, SIC, and ensure longevity.